Navajeevan28/sales-analysis-dashboard/README.md

 # Sales-analysis-dashboard
 ## Project objective
 Built a Sales Analysis Dashboard using Orders, Customers, and Products CSV files.
-Created a relational data model, cleaned data, calculated revenue, and developed Power BI visuals to analyze sales by product, category, city, occasion, month, and hour for business insights.
+Created a relational data model, cleaned data, calculated revenue, and developed Excel visuals to analyze sales by product, category, city, occasion, month, and hour for business insights.

 ## Dataset used
 - <a href="https://github.com/Navajeevan28/sales-analysis-dashboard/blob/main/sales%20analysis.xlsx">Dataset</a>